 - Non-copyrighted research and publications

-PDFs that should be hosted on OneDrive:
+PDFs that should be hosted on OneDrive or elsewhere:

 - Personal journal articles

 - Faculty or author advance proofs of books or articles

 - Articles that would normally be behind a paywall